 In addition to a waterproof liner, boots are made of a variety of materials.
-Full-grain leather is a classic boot material that combines durability with water-resistance but is generally heavy and not terribly flexible.
+Full-grain leather is a classic boot material that combines durability with water resistance but is generally heavy and not flexible.

 Meanwhile, synthetic materials tend to be lighter, breathable, and quick-drying, but aren’t nearly as durable as a traditional leather boot.
 Choosing between these materials is one of the key decisions when buying new boots.

 Fabric Vs Leather Upper

 Fabric walking boots are lightweight, breathable and cost-effective.
 They tend to be more comfortable straight out of the box as they don’t need as much breaking in as leather boots.

 However, fabric walking boots are not as protective or durable and they can be harder to clean and maintain.

 Leather walking boots are tougher, more durable and easy to care for.
 However, they also tend to be more expensive and less breathable than fabric option.
 Leather can either be split grain, full grain or nubuck leather:

 - Split Grain – This is a low cost option that is more like reinforced mesh than leather.
 The split grain is made up of leftover leather scraps that is usually supplemented with synthetic components.

 - Full Grain – This is the traditional material for hiking boots and is a robust option.
 These boots are great for situations where you need support, protection and stability.
 Full grain leather is 100% leather so tends to be heavy and is not very breathable.